DanielKotik/Optical-beams-MEEP/README.md

 ``mpirun -np X meep-mpi planar_new.ctl``

  with ``X`` indicating the number of cores.
-The generated HDF5 files can be processed by various visualisation toolkits.
-[Meep](https://github.com/stevengj/meep) comes bundled with the [h5utils](https://github.com/stevengj/h5utils) programs ...
+The generated HDF5 files can be processed by different visualisation toolkits.
+[Meep](https://github.com/stevengj/meep) comes bundled with the [h5utils](https://github.com/stevengj/h5utils) programs.
+Utilizing these tools, visualisation is easily performed by issuing the commands

 ``h5topng -S2 -Zc dkbluered -a gray -A eps-000000000.h5 ez-000003696.h5`` (real part of the field pattern)